 - Under this setup, lenders may not refer business to agents and agents may not refer business to lenders.
 This restriction does not apply to referrals by agents and lenders that are completely separate from The Social Agent advertising.

 - Agent and Lender co-marketing is for real estate and mortgage professionals who want to share advertising costs.
-By sharing these costs, agents and lenders can often reduce their advertising spend and increase their return on investment.
+By sharing these costs, agents and lenders can get more exposure together than by themselves and increase their return on investment.

 - Typically, the agents and lenders who share costs already have an established professional relationship.
 We provide these professionals with an easy method to brand themselves together on Facebook & Instagram.